mike-albano/network-impairment/README.md

 The purpose of this is to emulate a simple client <==> server model with a router inbetween.
-Different network impairments will be applied to show examples of various network failure scenarios.
+Different network impairments will be applied to show examples of analyzing various network failure scenarios.

 While the Router is simply a Linux container routing between two other containers ("client" and "server") the concepts apply to Access Points as well; or any network element responsible for carrying traffic between two hosts.
 The main impairments we'll be analyzing are: